First, let's make sure your pig is provided with all the essentials:

 On stormy nights, he prefers to hide underneath to avoid the lightning striking him....

-Of course you gotta make room for the ladies once they come along....being a gentleman, Puffy gracefully gave Shylie the safe undercover while he stands guard on the roof
+Of course you have to make room for the ladies once they come along....being a gentleman, Puffy gracefully gave Shylie the safe undercover while he stands guard on the roof

 Chew toys, mirrors and hanging bells